Updated: May 26, 2025

 apartment iconRenting a house in Lisbon

 Renting a property in Lisbon can be quite difficult.
-This is because of the high demand for living in Lisbon in recent years, which has made it hard to find an available apartment that suits your needs.
-With patience, research, and good advice, you should be able to find the perfect place to rent in the city.
+This is because of the high demand for living in Lisbon in recent years, which has made it difficult to find an available apartment that suits every need.
+However, with patience, research, and good advice, you should be able to find the perfect place to rent in the city.

-How to Live in Lisbon as a Foreign Citizen: Residence Permits and Visas
+How to Live in Lisbon as an Expat: Residence Permits and Visas

 In this section, we’ll delve into how you can relocate to Lisbon, providing you with insights into how to secure residency in Portugal.
-If you are moving to Portugal, we will need to get a Portuguese NIF number (Tax Identification Number) as soon as possible, as you will need this number for any major financial transactions.
-We also recommend that you set up a Portugeuse bank account.
+If you are moving to Portugal, you will need to get a Portuguese NIF number (tax identification number) as soon as possible, as you will need this number for any major financial transactions.
+We also recommend that you set up a Portuguese bank account (more on this further below).

 Living in Lisbon as an EU citizen